Vasilios Lakis: Return to AEK Athens

 Among Lakis's colleagues at AEK were Traianos Dellas, formerly of Roma, and, as president, Demis Nikolaidis.
 AEK Athens participated in the 2006–07 UEFA Champions League in the same group as Milan, which they beat at home 1–0 with a goal scored by Júlio César.
 In the summer of 2007, AEK Athens signed the Brazilian Rivaldo from the Olympiacos and the club reached the top of Greek Championship with their Piraeus rival.
 He is a pacy right winger who can also play up front, known for his fast-paced end-to-end style of play.
 He is renowned in his home country for his habit of missing easy chances but his speed, cutting passes, and incisive runs into the box more than makeup for this failing.

 PAOK

 On 2 July 2007, Lakis was released by AEK.
-On 3 July he signed a three-year contract with PAOK, which here he founds Zagorakis as the president of the club and Zisis Vryzas as a player, that they won Euro 2004.
+On 3 July he signed a three-year contract with PAOK, where he was reunited with Zagorakis as the president of the club and Zisis Vryzas as a player, that they won Euro 2004.
 Lakis helped his new team to gain the second place in the Greek Championship behind Olympiacos and qualifying PAOK for the UEFA Intertoto Cup.

 Kavala

 On 1 July 2009, Lakis signed a two-year contract with the football club Kavala.
-Here lakis found the goalkeeper Fanis Katergiannakis that he helped to promote the team in the Greek Super League after ten years.
-His new club Kavala was the revelation of the Greek Super League fighting for the first six positions and Lakis become one more time one of the most important players with experience.

 Lakis with Kavala] reached the semifinal of the Greek Cup against Panionios.
 In the semifinal Kavala faced Aris.